MaterializeInc/materialize/doc/user/content/ingest-data/snowcatcloud.md

 ## Step 3.
 Set up a webhook source

-Using the secret from the previous step, create a [webhook source](/sql/create-source/webhook/) in Materialize to ingest data from SnowcatCloud:
+Using the secret from the previous step, create a [webhook source](/sql/create-source/webhook/) in Materialize to ingest data from SnowcatCloud.
+By default, the source will be created in the active cluster; to use a different cluster, use the `IN CLUSTER` clause.

 ```sql
 CREATE SOURCE snowcat_source IN CLUSTER webhooks_cluster